 Some of the safety measures shall carry out by M/s.
-Earth Intermediate Private Limited to ensure prevention of occupational hazards is delineated below.
+SHREY INDUSTRIES to ensure prevention of occupational hazards is delineated below for the proposed activity.

-- Flame proof equipments and fittings will be provided for handling of hazardous chemicals. - > Tanks and all pump motors shall be earthed. - > Road tanker earthing lines shall provide near the unloading pumps. - Independent dykes will provide for hazardous chemicals storage to contain leakages.
-Floors of the dyke area shall of impervious finish. - ➤ Housekeeping of the plant shall as per prescribed norms.
+- > Flameproof equipments and fittings will be provided for handling of hazardous chemicals. - All pump motors shall be earthed. - Road tanker earthing lines shall provide near the unloading pumps. - Independent dykes will provide for hazardous chemicals storage to contain leakages.
+Floors of the dyke area shall of impervious finish. - Housekeeping of the plant shall as per prescribed norms.
 Floors, platforms, staircases, passages will be kept free of any obstruction. - All hazardous operations shall explain to the workers.
-They will periodically trained on the hazardous processes. - Dedicated supply of firewater shall available in the plant. - Only authorized persons shall be allowed inside the plant. - ➤ All instrument and safety devices will be checked and calibrated during installation.
+They will periodically train on the hazardous processes. - > Dedicated supply of firewater shall available in the plant. - > Only authorized persons shall be allowed inside the plant. - All instrument and safety devices will be checked and calibrated during installation.
 They will also be calibrated, checked at a frequent interval.
-Calibration records shall maintain. - All electrical equipments will be installed as per prescribed standards. - ➤ All the equipments of the plant shall periodically tested as per standard and results shall documented.
-All equipments undergo preventive maintenance schedule. - The area will fence to isolate the same from all other departments. - Flame arrestors shall provide on each tank. - > D.G.
-Set will be available which can supply power in case of grid power failure.
+Calibration records shall maintain. - > All electrical equipments will be installed as per prescribed standards. - All the equipments of the plant shall periodically test as per standard and results shall document.
+All equipments undergo preventive maintenance schedule. - > The area will fence to isolate the same from all other departments.

-- ➤ In addition to fire hydrant system, nos. of fire extinguishers will be installed at different locations within premises. - Adequate ventilation arrangement shall provide for safe and better working in the plant as per the standard. - > Process, equipments, plant involving serious fire hazards are designed as per prescribed guideline. - Sufficient access for firefighting shall provide in the plant. - > Protection against lightning will be taken care in the plant. - Precautions against ignition will be taken.
+- Proper Earthing will be provided to each storage area.
+Also earthing would be taken care during solvent transfer from tanker into the underground vessel. - Flame arrestors shall provide. - > Flameproof pumps & motors shall provide for solvent transfer. - In addition to fire hydrant system, nos. of fire extinguishers will be installed at different locations within premises. - Adequate ventilation arrangement shall provide for safe and better working in the plant as per the standard. - Process, equipments, plant involving serious fire hazards are designed as per prescribed guideline. - Sufficient access for firefighting shall provide in the plant. - > Protection against lightning will be taken care in the plant. - Precautions against ignition will be taken.